-I remember my first day of university like it was yesterday.
-I was very anxious about the change and was worried about how I was going to fit in and find my own way.
-While university can be quite the change from our past high school experiences, it can also be a very exciting time in our lives.
+I remember my first day at university like it was yesterday.
+I was very anxious about the change and worried about how I would fit in and find my way.
+While university can be quite the change from our past high school experiences, it can also be an exciting time in our lives.

 1. Attend all of the orientations/info sessions

 I know—Do you really need to attend all the orientations even though you feel somewhat comfortable already?

 Orientation is a great way to meet new friends and upper-year students who can benefit you throughout the school year.
 Orientation is also a great way to familiarize yourself with the campus—to lessen your chance of getting lost on the first day of class—and get a feel of how school life will be.